Testing & Monitoring

 - New loss of taste or smell

 This list is not comprehensive.
 As with any illness, please consult your medical provider if you are experiencing other symptoms that are severe or concerning to you.
 Do not report to work if you are not feeling well.
 Penn State Absence Management offers guidance for employees and supervisors related to COVID-19 and absences from work.
-If you have been in close contact with someone who has tested positive for COVID-19, who is being tested for COVID-19, or who has concerning symptoms, you should stay home, notify your supervisor, and contact Occupational Medicine at (814) 863-8492.
+If you have been in close contact with someone who has tested positive for COVID-19, who is being tested for COVID-19, or who has concerning symptoms, you should stay home and notify your supervisor.
 Staff who may have been exposed to the virus at work will be contacted by Penn State Occupational Medicine if they are identified as a close contact.